timfulmer/bigdatahowto/README.md

  - Provides a simple way to do complex data calculations;

+ - Simplified authentication scheme;

  - Pluggable architecture, currently implemented on AWS;

- - Integration with a Google AppEngine & other infrastructures, notifications, and more features coming soon!
+ - Integration with a Google AppEngine & other infrastructure, notifications, and more features coming soon!

 ##Demo

-Here's a little demo app, running on the BigDataFramework.
+Here's a demo app, running on the BigDataFramework.
 Type in some letters to see how many times that letter combination has been entered to the system.
 Submit your words to the system, where they will be counted.
 See the words other users have entered to the system.